ngs-doo/TemplaterExamples/Intermediate/QuestionnairePlugin/Readme.md

 How to write simple plugins.

-Templater 2 added plugin API.
+Templater has plugin API.
 This example shows how to use it in two ways:

  * by detecting custom metadata - date in this case
  * by intercepting special data types - Questionnaire in this case; and processing it according to some special rules